 While adding random affiliate links won’t always help you earn sales, it never hurts to try.
 And there are plenty of instances where adding helpful links to a post with a specific angle or purpose can help you earn money.

-In this piece written on 107 ways to make money fast, for example, I include affiliate links to a ton of companies that can help people earn cash on their own.
-Once readers skim the post, they can learn how to make money by taking online surveys, earn $250+ by opening a new Chase bank account or drive for Uber.
+In this piece written on 21 ways to make money fast, for example, I include affiliate links to a ton of companies that can help people earn cash on their own.

-Heres a good example of adding in affiliate links naturally:
+Here is a good example of adding affiliate links naturally:

 The post works so well because it’s helpful, but also because it includes so many affiliates!